The Secret To Making DIY Oyster Shell Wreath

-After much research and burning many of my fingers I soon discovered the secret to making DIY Oyster Shell Wreath.
+After much research and burning many of my fingers I soon discovered the secret to making Oyster Shell Wreath.
 In my previous projects, I used regular glue sticks.
 There are two kinds of glue sticks regular and gorilla.
 The gorilla one works the best and the oysters are on extremely well.
 But that’s not the only dilemma.
 You have to sand the oyster down and make sure you are gluing them on fabric, wood or something that is porous surfaces.
 I had made several wreaths where I used regular glued sticks and shells on top of the plastic wreath form.
 Initially, it stayed on but eventually after being exposed to the elements of outdoors they fell off.
+So read on to find the best glue.

-Wrap fabric around the wreath ring.
+Step 1: Wrap fabric around the wreath ring.
 I used burlap.
 You can use anything like cotton, denim, or wool.
-I am reusing a wreath ring.

-To make the oysters stick find flat ones.
+Step 3: To make the oyster shell stick find flat ones.
 It makes it easier to glue to the fabric.
 Make sure the oysters are clean.
 I use half water and half white vinegar solution.
 Let them soak for a few hours and with a little brush, I scrub the dirt off them.
 Rinse with water and let dry outside for a few hours.

 I think my favorite part of your project was that great knot!
 When my kids were little, my ex put their VERY sandy seashells finds in his dishwasher and promptly clogged it up!I’ve been known to throw sandy dishwater on my flowers!
 I have never heard of Gorilla glue sticks and will see if I can find them locally.
 Wreathes, especially those sandwiched between the door and a glass storm door fall apart from the heat buildup.